yeowkz/html-beginner/README.md

 ### PS:
 + i converted the 002-html beginner.md file to html with browser and uploaded as index.html
 + it is my study note and added with wschools website as reference
-+ note created with markdown file so that it is smaller size to save
++ quick note created with markdown file so that it is smaller size to save
 + uploaded as index.html is for view in browser at everywhere
 + hope can be updated in future